lostelfhlm/lostelfhlm/chat-app-firebase/README.md

 ### Home Page

-- intrduction of this website
+- introduction of this website
 - a start button link to loginpage
 - link to about page
 - link to contact page